Oregon Collaboration Project Coach

-Perla Sitcov has more than seven years experience working in the non-profit sector.
+Perla Sitcov has more than eight years experience working in the non-profit sector.
 Prior to joining Chalkboard Project in 2014, she was a legal assistant in her hometown of Seattle, Washington.
 Perla is responsible for helping to manage Chalkboard's affiliate membership program by writing grant proposals and reports and supporting the development committee.
 She also works on executing Chalkboard's communication strategy, manages its social media and website, and leads the fun committee.
 Perla holds a bachelor’s degree in photography from University of Washington.

 Senior Director of Educator Effectiveness and Innovation

 Julie leads the educator effectiveness efforts including CLASS, School District Collaboration Fund, and works with rural schools in Oregon.
 Julie is also Chalkboard’s principal in assessment and teacher evaluation issues, and directs policy development in these areas, plus overseeing the CLASS/SDCF coaching cadre and supporting the Distinguished Educators Council.
 Julie’s background in education includes teaching first through fourth grade in Vancouver schools and later serving in an administrative role as a professional development specialist for several years.
 Julie served on the Oregon Quality Education Commission since 2012, and is a member of other Oregon statewide committees around education innovation.
 Prior to joining Chalkboard as a staff member in 2013, Julie was a CLASS coach for two years working in the field with educators and administrators.
 She received her Masters in Education with Administrator License from Washington State University, and teaching credentials from Monterey Bay, California.